What are the different models of the GeoCube?

 factory.
 They will exactly track temperature variations to

-provide a fallback in the event of sensor failure or momentary
+provide a fallback in the event of sensor failure, data channel

 bubble in the fluid path.